Zeta integrals, Schwartz spaces and local functional equations: The group case

-\mysection{The group case} In this subsection, $H$ stands for a connected reductive $F$-group and $G := H \times H$. \emph{The group case} signifies the homogeneous $G$-variety $X^+ := H$ equipped with the action Take $x_0 = 1 \in X^+(F)$, then its stabilizer equals the diagonal image $\text{diag}(H) \subset G$.
+In this section, $H$ stands for a connected reductive $F$-group and $G := H \times H$. \emph{The group case} signifies the homogeneous $G$-variety $X^+ := H$ equipped with the action Take $x_0 = 1 \in X^+(F)$, then its stabilizer equals the diagonal image $\text{diag}(H) \subset G$.
 When $H$ is quasi-split, we will work with Borel subgroups of $G$ of the form $B^- \times B$.
 It follows from Bruhat decomposition that $X^+$ is a spherical homogeneous $G$-space; in fact $X^+$ is a symmetric space defined by the involution $(g_1, g_2) \mapsto (g_2, g_1)$, therefore $X^+$ is wavefront.
 Our aim is to describe the ``coefficients'' of \S\ref{sec:coefficients} in this setting.

 The $G$-action above is by no means the canonical one.
 We may flip the two components of $G$ and obtain a new action

 The actions \eqref{eqn:group-case-action1} and \eqref{eqn:group-case-action2} are intertwined by $x \mapsto x^{-1}$.
 We shall denote the case of \eqref{eqn:group-case-action2} by $\check{X}^+$ when confusion may arise.